refinedev/refine/documentation/docs/guides-and-concepts/forms/save-and-continue.md

 ### Handling submit events on buttons

 :::info
-`onFinish` function resolves respecting to the mutationMode property.
+`onFinish` function resolves to respect the `mutationMode` property.
 In `pessimistic` mode it will resolve after the response is returned from the request, in `optimistic` and `undoable` modes it will resolve immediately.
 Only real await will happen in pessimistic mode and this will resolve with the response data, others will resolve immediately with undefined data.

 [Refer to the `mutationMode` documentation for more details. &#8594](/guides-and-concepts/mutation-mode.md)
 :::